0 commentaires

 Lipids

-Why calculate macros?
+Why calculate your macros?

 Depending on the objectives (weight loss, mass gain), the energy needs and the distribution of macronutrients will be different.